-During the quarter ended December 31, 2021, we continued to implement remediation initiatives in response to the previously identified material weakness in connection with our material weakness remediation plan described above under "Previously Reported Material Weakness".
-Other than these initiatives, there have been no material changes in our internal control over financial reporting during the quarter ended December 31, 2021, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting
+There have been no material changes in our internal control over financial reporting during the quarter ended December 31, 2022, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting

 ITEM 9B.
 OTHER INFORMATION.